-Subsequent to the end of the quarter, the Company executed a Cooperation and Confidentiality Agreement 9with the consortium undertaking the Government funded railway study, to provide input and assistance to the study.
+During the quarter, the Company executed a Cooperation and Confidentiality Agreement7 with the consortium undertaking the Government funded railway study, to provide input and assistance to the study.
 Under this agreement, strike is sharing its earlier railway study referred to above, with the current study consortium and has committed to provide additional assistance as necessary to assist with the current study.